How to create an accessibility statement

 • Municipalities

 • Private companies that offer facilities or services open to the public or required to be provided to the public.
-(Example: municipal transport companies or hospitals.)
+(Example: public transport companies or hospitals.)

 For businesses: